amansinghgill/Password-Manager/README.md

    pip install -r requirements.txt
    ```

-4. **Add Your Logo**: Replace the `logo.png` file in the project directory with your own logo or leave it as is.
-This image will be displayed in the application.

-5. **Run the Application**: To start the Password Manager, run the following command in your terminal:
+4. **Run the Application**: To start the Password Manager, run the following command in your terminal:

    ```bash
    python password_manager.py